alianoroozi/PRISM-Leak/README.md

 `-prismhelp`  Display PRISM help message

-`-version`  Display PRISM-InterLeak and PRISM version info
+`-version`  Display PRISM-Leak and PRISM version info

 # People
 The people currently working on the tool are:

-* [Ali A. Noroozi](https://alianoroozi.github.io), currently a Ph.D. student at [University of Tabriz](http://tabrizu.ac.ir/en) and lead developer of the project,
+* [Ali A. Noroozi](https://alianoroozi.github.io), currently a Ph.D. student at [University of Tabriz](http://tabrizu.ac.ir/en) and developer of the project,

 * Khayyam Salehi, currently a Ph.D. student at University of Tabriz and developer of the project,